craigatk/opentelemetry-gradle-plugin/README.md

 #### Gradle configuration cache

-There is experimental support for using this plugin with the [Gradle configuration cache](https://docs.gradle.org/current/userguide/configuration_cache.html) starting with version `2.2.0` of the plugin.
+There is experimental support for using this plugin with the [Gradle configuration cache](https://docs.gradle.org/current/userguide/configuration_cache.html).

 To use the plugin with the configuration cache: